lowczarc/lancelot.life/README.md

 ### TODO:

-- Get articles and project from airtable
+- Get projects from airtable
-- Add TypeScript support for animations in articles
 - Add support for array in get_var_value in views.rs
-- Write articles !